 What are the Rubella Symptoms In Pregnancy?

 The symptoms of the Rubella virus are usually mild initially which makes it easy to be ignored.
 The symptoms start to develop within 2-3 weeks after exposure to the virus and can last for about a week.
-A woman who is detected with Rubella IgG more than 50 in pregnancy can suffer from some of these common symptoms:
+A woman who is detected with Rubella IgG in pregnancy can suffer from some of these common symptoms:

 • Pink or red rash on the face